CareenNaitore/alx-higher_level_programming/0x0A-python-inheritance/README.md

 3. Same class or inherit from

-Write a function that returns True if the object is an instance of, or if the object is an instance of a class that inh>
+Write a function that returns True if the object is an instance of, or if the object is an instance of a class that inheritance

 4. Only sub class of

-Write a function that returns True if the object is an instance of a class that inherited (directly or indirectly) from>
+Write a function that returns True if the object is an instance of a class that inherited (directly or indirectly) from

 5. Geometry module

 Write an empty class BaseGeometry.